 \end{widetext}

 The boundary conditions near $r=0$ are given by

 where $\sigma_{02}$ is a Taylor coefficient given by

-Together with the background configuration of the elastic star, where $p_r$ enters this section as $p$, we integrate Eq.~(\ref{eq: 1st order perturbation}) and Eqs.~(\ref{eq: 2nd order perturbation h2})--(\ref{eq: 2nd order perturbation xi2}) to obtain the interior solution of $\omega_1$, $h_2$, $k_2$, and $\xi_2$, respectively.
-The constants $\omega_{1c}$ and $C_1$ are determined by matching the interior and exterior solutions on the stellar surface $R$.
-Subsequently, the moment of inertia $I$ and spin-induced quadrupole moment $Q$ of a slowly-rotating, isolated star can be extracted from the exterior solutions $\omega_1^{\mathrm{ext}}$ and $h_2^{\mathrm{ext}}$, respectively:
+Together with the background configuration of the elastic star, we integrate Eq.~\eqref{eq: 1st order perturbation} and Eqs.~\eqref{eq: 2nd order perturbation h2}--\eqref{eq: 2nd order perturbation xi2} to obtain the interior solution of $\omega_1$, $h_2$, $k_2$, and $\xi_2$, respectively.
+The constants $\omega_{1c}$ and $C_1$ are determined by matching the interior and exterior solutions on the stellar surface at $R$.
+Subsequently, the moment of inertia $I$ and spin-induced quadrupole moment $Q$ of a slowly rotating, isolated star can be extracted from the exterior solutions $\omega_1^{\mathrm{ext}}$ and $h_2^{\mathrm{ext}}$, respectively,